 Every online bank depends on a face-to-face « mother » bank.
 They are branches of traditional banks to expand their clientele with a 100% online service.

 It is very common for online banks to open bank accounts only for French residents.
-Therefore opening a French bank account online are often not an option for newcomers.
+Therefore opening a French bank account online is often not an option for newcomers.
 The bank will request the bank details from your previous French bank and/or proof of tax residence in France.

 Boursorama Bank may accept for some cases, however, American nationals will not be accepted due to FACTA rules.

 Neo-banks for foreigners and non-resident

 Contrary to the online banks, the neobanks are not linked to any high street banks.
 Neobanks are actually payment institutions.
 They only provide current accounts and credit or debit cards.
 No cheques will be provided and no saving accounts offered.
 There is no possibility of depositing cash.
 It is really a new type of banking.

 I personally like it.
 I opened an account a few years ago with N26, a German neobank, great for travelling that gives great Fx rates, very little fees, and amazing customer service.
 Everything is done via the App or the website.

 I kept my traditional French account with Crédit Mutuel, without the credit card to avoid higher banking fees.
 So I’m just paying 2€/month to have the account with a chequebook, which can be useful to pay a security deposit or some subscription to an association without card readers.

 The 4 main neobanks are currently: